Ed Grothus: Shopkeeper and peace activist

+The Black Hole closed permanently in 2017.

 Documentary films

 Grothus is the subject of three documentaries.
 The first, Atomic Ed and the Black Hole was produced in 2002 and broadcast in the United States on HBO.
 The second, focusing on Los Alamos as a whole, was a German production called Los Alamos und die Erben Der Bombe.
 The third, Laboratory Conditions, is a short film available for free on the internet.

 Visitors to The Black Hole have captured video content and added it to places like YouTube.

 Ed also has two large granite obelisks to document the development of atomic bombs.

 Publications

 In 2019 Atomic Ed was published by documentary photographer Janire Nájera.
 The book includes archival documents, past and recent photographs and a selection of letters from over 50 years of correspondence between Ed Grothus and politicians, scientists, the media and his family.
 Barcelona: RM Editorial, 2019.
 ISBN 9788417047610.
 With a foreword by Celia Jackson.

 Awards

 Grothus has received a number of awards and other recognition including:

 2006 Nuclear Free Future Lifetime Achievement for his ongoing activism speaking out against nuclear weapons and nuclear power - where the risks and decommissioning costs are significant.

 2006 Indigenous World Uranium Summit, Lifetime Achievement for promoting a nuclear-free future through his work.

 2007 Allan Hauser Memorial Award. for his demonstrated artistic success and community involvement.

 Mike Daisey - If You See Something Say Something. where Mike Daisey talks about his visits to Trinity Site, The Bradbury Science Museum and his "Welcome to the Black Hole".

 National Public Radio (NPR) feature titled "At 85, 'Atomic Ed' Is Still Ticking Off Los Alamos" which described Ed's ongoing buying, selling and saving of "nuclear waste" and his desire to find a location for his twin 40 ton granite monuments - the Rosetta Stones for the Nuclear Age.